Fiberglass vs Gunite Swimming Pools: Key Advantages to Know

 Gunite and fiberglass pools all have their advantages, with fiberglass being quicker to install, lower maintenance, and more durability while gunite pools are longer lived, custom, and more flexible in design.
 Each type of pool also has its disadvantages, with gunite being expensive, requiring longer installations, and requiring more maintenance, while fiberglass pools are prone to warping, limited designs, and getting sun-damaged.

 Each of these pools has a long list of advantages and disadvantages, knowing what they are and how they will affect your eventual planning will be the difference between having a pool that makes you happy.

-Each type of pool has their unique personalities, getting to know what they are and how they’ll affect owning the pool is important.
+Each type of pool has its unique personality, getting to know what they are and how they’ll affect owning the pool is important.